humanprotocol/hmt-escrow/README.md

 Welcome to Fortune, an example HUMAN application that demonstrates how to create and fulfill job requests using the HUMAN protocol.

+> **Warning**
+> For running Fortune with docker-compose you need at least version 1.27.0.
+Check with command `docker-compose --version`

 ## How it works

 In this specific usecase a job requester is requesting a fortune prediction from a group of workers (Fortune Tellers).
 Each Fortune Teller will provide their answers, which will then be verified and settled by a group of Oracles.